Oishya Sakai Kyuba Gyuto Chef’s Knife Review

 If you don’t care too much for the wood and mirror finish look, or just want a cheap workhouse, the Vosteed Morgan chef’s knife will get you plenty of cuts for less than $100, and still give you some of that fine-tuned Japanese-like cutting action, although its steel is as soft as the Xincraft, so you’ll spend a little more time on blade maintenance, especially since the Morgan has an asymmetrical grind.
 It has a really smooth cut thanks to that, but it can take a minute to learn how to hone and sharpen the edge.

 On a similar premium-looking, hammer-finish level, the Miyabi Mizu SG2 is worth a look.
 It’s a lot heavier, but it performs well and it has more of a black-tie look.
-The SG2 is also arguably quite a bit better for edge retention and overall edge stability thanks to being a powder steel, but I personally don’t like the Miyabi’s handle-heavy balance as much, and the cuts feel a little less refined.
+The SG2 steel is also arguably quite a bit better for edge retention and overall edge stability thanks to being a powder steel, but I personally don’t like the Miyabi’s handle-heavy balance as much, and the cuts feel a little less refined.

 The Oishya Sakai Kyuba knife series is also available in a set which we liked enough to include in our article on the Best Japanese Knife Sets.